-For every girl, her marriage day is the best day of her life, not to mention the most beautiful day, showered with all the pampering from her loved one, the endless shopping and mainly surrounded by people whom she loves the most; her beloved family and her friends.
+Her marriage day is the best day of her life for every girl, not to mention the most beautiful day, showered with all the pampering from her loved one, the endless shopping, and mainly surrounded by people she loves the most; her beloved family and her friends.
 It is said that a girl will look most beautiful on her wedding day and why not?
-After all the extra pampering and care are given to her and majorly, because of the feeling of meeting her soul mate after all.
+After all, the extra pampering and care are given to her and majorly, because of the feeling of meeting her soul mate after all.

 Though she has been crying since the day she said yes to the marriage, she can’t stop herself from crying anymore.
 It was her decision wholly and solely to get entangled in this marriage whose foundation was founded on nothing but hate.

-What caught her attention was a bare wall just opposite the king-size bed covered with so many pictures of a couple.
-Merely by the look of it, you can say there are so much in love, with the brightest of smiles.
+What caught her attention was a bare wall opposite the king-size bed covered with so many pictures of a couple.
+Merely by the look of it, you can say there is so much in love, with the brightest of smiles.
 The girl’s smile was so contagious that Asmaira automatically smiled, remembering how charismatic she was.
 That was her!
-For a moment, seeing her picture Asmaira forgot her misery, the emptiness was quickly filled with all the endearing memories of her.
+For a moment, seeing her picture, Asmaira forgot her misery; the emptiness was quickly filled with all the endearing memories.
 Subconsciously she raised her hand to touch her picture, to feel her as if she was there with her, protecting her like a shield.